michaelnny/RAG-LLaMA/README.md

 To test the retrieval systems and embeddings, open the `naive_retriever.ipynb` or `retriever_with_rerank.ipynb` to play with different retrieval systems.

-# Step 2 - Run LLaMA Chat Completion with RAG
+# Step 2 - Run RAG-based Chat Completion LLaMA

 Once the document embeddings and retrieval systems have been tested.
 We can start integrate these modules into LLM.

-Here's an overview of the steps involved when using RAG and LLM:
+Here's an overview of the steps involved when using RAG with reranking:

 - Compute embedding for the user query using the same embedding model
 - Looking for top K matches between user query embedding and the documents/sections embedding based on cosine similarity scores
-- Compute relativity scores using a reranking model for each pair of `user query + single item in the top K matches`, and the select top N matches based on the scores
+- Compute relativity scores using a ranking model for each pair of `user query + single item in the top K matches`, and the select top N matches based on the scores
 - Add selected top N documents/sections as part of user query and send to LLM

+Here's an overview of the steps involved when using RAG with HyDE and reranking:

+- Ask LLM to generate a passage based on the user
+- Compute embedding for the passage from LLM using the same embedding model
+- Looking for top K matches between passage embedding and the documents/sections embedding based on cosine similarity scores
+- Compute relativity scores using a ranking model for each pair of `passage + single item in the top K matches`, and the select top N matches based on the scores
+- Add selected top N documents/sections as part of user query and send to LLM

-To play with LLaMA and RAG, you can open the `chatbot.ipynb`.
+To play with RAG-based chatbot for Tesla customer support assistant, you can open the `chatbot.ipynb`.

+**Note on the Chatbot:**

+- This is a toy project and the performance of the chatbot might not be great.
+- It requires at least 16GB of GPU VRAM if you want to run it on GPU.

 # License